MetaFFI/metaffi-root/add-new-language-support.md

 ## SDK

-The SDK contains multiple core implementation that can be reused by plugins.
+The SDK contains multiple core implementations that can be reused by plugins.

-Some libraries can be shared across PLs (programming languages) that share runtime (e.g. Java, Scala), some libraries can be shared across PLs that shared syntax (e.g. Python3, Jython).
+Some libraries can be shared across PLs (programming languages) that share runtime (e.g. Java, Scala), some libraries can be shared across PLs that share syntax (e.g. Python3, Jython).

 You can use directly core libraries from the SDK, expand the SDK (PR the project) with new runtimes/syntax, or implement everything within your plugin.

+## Naming conventions used in this document

+- **runtime-name**: The underlying runtime/VM (e.g., `cpython3`, `jvm`).
+- **programming-language**: The surface language (e.g., `python3`, `java`, `scala`).
+- **plugin-name**: The MetaFFI plugin identifier (often the programming language, e.g., `python3`, `go`).

+These affect directory layout and CMake targets.
+When in doubt, follow existing plugins.

 ## Note about the rest of the document

 The document will refer to using or expanding the SDK, but may implement everything within your plugin.

-By expanding the SDK, you will help future implementations and can improve future intergrations, therefore, expanding the SDK is **highly recommended**.
+By expanding the SDK, you will help future implementations and can improve future integrations, therefore, expanding the SDK is **highly recommended**.

 Large SDK means the plugins can simply "assemble" different core libraries together to support new PL.